 One safe baseline is to define upwards trends by at least 1 year of previous stock history.
 However, if the company does not have that much time in the market, more research might be needed given that it can be risky to invest in something rather new.
 Many analyst identify these trends in small time frames such as even hours or days and we will see why that is not useful at all in The Mindset section.

-Downward Trends or “Bearish” Trends

-These trends are the ones you need to avoid at all costs.
-The reason to avoid these stocks is simply because they are going down.
-Some examples for downward trends are the following: